comp110-lytle/comp110/site/resources/syllabus.md

 * Final (FN) Exam: Sat Dec 7 @ 8 AM (Makeup: Wed Dec 11 @ 12 pm in SN014)

 **Final Exam Makeup**

 You must have a [university approved](https://dos.unc.edu/student-support/class-absences-final-exam-rescheduling/) reason for needing to take the final on a makeup day.
 If this applies to you, please fill out [this form](https://airtable.com/appTwO14JeejMY84t/pagx5jCpDmqzD2ueT/form).

 ## Quiz Absence Policy

-The quizzes will be held during the section you are registered for and are synchronous, in-person for both sections 001 and 002.
+The quizzes will be held during the section you are registered for and are synchronous, in-person for all sections (001, 002, 003, and 004).

 If you are a part of an organization whose authorized university absences will conflict with two or more of the key dates of quizzes, you should plan on taking COMP110 in a future semester when these unfortunate, but important, conflicts will not arise.

 You may have an unexcused absence for up to one quiz.

 To ensure these assessments are fair for all students enrolled in COMP110 this term, and to return graded quizzes as quickly as possible, we do not offer quiz makeups for credit for any reason.
-By being absent from a quiz, the quiz’s 8% credit will simply not be drawn down from your final exam score’s weight.
+By being absent from a quiz, the 8% of your total course credit for this quiz will simply not be drawn down from your final exam score’s weight.
 As such, this is not a penalty, it simply means your mastery of this quiz’s material will be assessed on the cumulative final exam.

 We can offer everyone absent from a quiz the same learning experience of sitting for the quiz at some later date and receiving feedback on it, but a quiz taken in this fashion is not for credit and will not count toward nor against your mastery grade to ensure fairness to all students.